webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 You probably have weird permalink settings (or permalinks not set at all) in your WordPress installation.
 Tell them to change the callback URL from `https://yourwebsite/wc-api/WC_Multibanco_IfThen_Webdados/?chave=[CHAVE_ANTI_PHISHING]&entidade=[ENTIDADE]&referencia=[REFERENCIA]&valor=[VALOR]` to `https://yourwebsite/?wc-api=WC_Multibanco_IfThen_Webdados&chave=[CHAVE_ANTI_PHISHING]&entidade=[ENTIDADE]&referencia=[REFERENCIA]&valor=[VALOR]`.

-= I need technical support.
-Who should I contact, IfthenPay or Webdados? =

-Although this is the official IfthenPay WooCommerce plugin, development and support is provided by [Webdados](https://www.webdados.pt).
-For free/standard support you should use the support forums here at WordPress.org For premium, urgent and experimental integrations support or custom developments you should contact [Webdados](https://www.webdados.pt/contactos/).
-Charges may (and most certainly will) apply.

-Any support related to failed payments or credit card authorizations should be directed to [IfthenPay](https://ifthenpay.com/#contactos).

 = Is this plugin compliant with the European Union General Data Protection Regulation (GDPR)? =

 This plugin does not collect or send to Webdados (the plugin author) or IfthenPay (the payment processor) any private data of the website where it’s installed, it’s customers or the orders themselves.